replaceitem/integrated-circuit/MODRINTH.md

 You can also copy circuits by putting an integrated circuit in the crafting grid, along with empty integrated circuits, similar to how books are copied.

+## Config

+When having [cloth-config](https://modrinth.com/mod/cloth-config) and [ModMenu](https://modrinth.com/mod/modmenu) installed,
+a config can be accessed from the Mod's modmenu page.
+Without cloth-config installed, the mod will use the vanilla keybindings and default config options.

+The config allows to customize the three main keybindings for placing, destroying and picking components.
+You can also change the scroll behaviour (rotate component, scroll palette) and inverse the scroll direction.

+## Credits

 Credits for the tweaked redstone component textures (levers, observers):